MohamedKISSI/Code-Paper-A-Pratical-Solver-for-Scalar-Data-Topological-Simplification/README.md

 Tested on Ubuntu 22.04.3 LTS.

 You can follow the instructions below or perform the installation using the install.sh script.
+You should choose one of the following methods: either follow the instructions below or perform the installation using the install.sh script, but not both.

 ### Installation via install.sh Script